-We seek to recruit 10 undergraduate students (~2 per summer) as Undergraduate Energy Poverty Fellows (UEPFs).
-We had our first cohort of students in summer 2018.
-Students will spend the summer (early May through mid-August) preparing for and engaged in research on energy poverty in Southern Africa.
+We seek to recruit a cohort of Undergraduate Energy Poverty Fellows (UEPFs) for summer 2021.
+Students will spend the summer (early May through mid-August) engaged in research on energy poverty in Southern Africa.
 Students will work with EPPSA faculty and the broader research team on social or natural science, or engineering aspects of planned impact evaluation studies in Malawi, Zambia and Zimbabwe, on population-level sociodemographic and spatial analyses, or on engineering or forest biomaterials topics related to EPPSA.
 We seek students from a broad range of disciplines including public policy, geography, sociology, anthropology, and environmental science, engineering, forestry, and forest biomaterials.
 We are open to applications from students in other disciplines, but some familiarity with the substantive topics of environment, international development, or energy is preferred.
 Due to the funding source, there is a strong preference for US citizens and permanent residents.
 Positions will be virtual for 20 hours/week and students will be paid $15/hour.

 Specific job descriptions and preferred qualifications are listed below.
 Please clearly indicate which position you are applying to in your application.